jeancjcosta/simple-backend-python/README.md

 You can use the previous step to test every route.

+# Database diagram
+- The database diagram is in root folder in the file ER-Diagram.png

 # Payload examples
 # For route /homepage method POST
 - POST